Hikes and Walks in Hawke’s Bay

 10. Cape Kidnappers

 Cape Kidnappers is home to the world’s largest mainland gannet colony lodged over the cape’s cliff.
 The stunning site brings tourists from all over the world to witness this unique sight.
 Although it is more popular to reach the colony by tractor tour (more into on Viator and Tripadvisor), it can also be reached by foot.
-The 19km return walk along the beach is an easy one, but make sure you time your walk with low tide and be wary of rockfalls.
+The 19km (12-mile) return walk along the beach is an easy one, but make sure you time your walk with low tide and be wary of rockfalls.

 Start: Start your walk from Clifton at the far end of the holiday park and check the tide’s time on Metservice.